-The NMSU Grants campus is the home of under 1,000 students (including Distance Education and Dual Credit students), faculty, and staff.
+The NMSU Grants campus is the home of under 750 students (including Distance Education and Dual Credit students), faculty, and staff.
 NMSU at Grants was established as a branch campus of New Mexico State University in 1968 through the cooperative efforts of New Mexico State University and Grants Municipal Schools.
-A new building, Lucy Ma Belle Hall, was under construction in 2018 and ready for classroom occupancy for the Spring 2019 term.
+A new building, Lucy Ma Belle Hall, became ready for classroom occupancy for the Spring 2019 term.